 For TL SH-AWD® 6MT applications, special heavy-duty front driveshafts are used.
 In addition to being 2-percent larger in diameter (26.5 mm versus 26 mm), the driveshafts have a larger inboard spline size (32 mm versus 30 mm) and team with more heavy-duty CV joints.

-To account for the torque output of the new 3.7L V-6 and the sporting nature of the performance sedan, all TL SH-AWD® models make use of a heavy-duty differential.
-As compared to the previous TL Type-S, the differential uses a new forged housing constructed of higher grade forged-steel.
-In addition, the new housing uses 18 retention bolts rather than 12 bolts as used with the TL Type-S differential housing.
+To account for the torque output of the new 3.7L V-6 and the sporting nature of the performance sedan, all TL SH-AWD® models make use of a heavy-duty front differential.
+As compared to the previous TL Type-S, the 2011 TL front differential uses a new forged housing constructed of higher grade forged-steel.
+In addition, the housing uses 18 retention bolts rather than 12 bolts as used with the TL Type-S differential housing.
 The result is a differential with an 18.8-percent higher torque rating.

 4-WHEEL DISC BRAKES WITH EBD AND BRAKE ASSIST

 The TL has 4-wheel disc brakes with Electronic Brakeforce Distribution (EBD) and Brake Assist.
 In front, 12.6-inch diameter radially-vented cast-iron front rotors are clamped by dual-piston calipers.
 At the rear, single-piston calipers are matched with 13.1-inch diameter solid rotors.

 In keeping with its mission as a premium performance sport sedan, the Acura TL SH-AWD® features special front fascia-mounted cooling ducts for the front brakes and unique vacuum booster specifications.
 The system upgrades allow even more confident and consistent braking in repeated high-use conditions such as during spirited mountain road driving.
 Hill Start Assist (HSA) is also added to eliminate vehicle rollback when starting on a sloped surface.